-- The Waipiata area is susceptible to extremes of weather including rainfall, snow, and extreme winds - The loss of critical infrastructure such as communications, power, and water may be multiplied if the sole source of heat within a dwelling is from electrical power. - Make plans and also get to know your neighbours.
+- Wind, rain and snow storms have previously impacted the Miller's Flat area cutting roads. - The loss of critical infrastructure such as communications, power, and water may be multiplied if the sole source of heat within a dwelling is from electrical power. - Make plans and also get to know your neighbours.